Proper Error Handling

 >&2

-ensures that error messages are displayed correctly and can be captured separately for further processing.
+, you ensure that error messages are correctly displayed and can be captured separately for logging or further processing.

 Example